philcifone/libaraxia/README.md

 ### 📅 2025-03-26
 #### Docker packaging!
 - Been awhile since any meaningful updates!
 Happy to have docker packaging figured out.
+- trying to add github workflows, might be helpful.

 ---
 Built with ☕ and 🥃 by a 📖 lover, for 📚 lovers.